kuroko-lang/kuroko/README.md

 ### Embedding Kuroko

-Kuroko is built as a shared libary, `libkuroko.so`, which can be linked against. `libkuroko.so` generally depends on the system dynamic linker, which may involve an additional library (eg. `-ldl`).
+Kuroko is built as a shared library, `libkuroko.so`, which can be linked against. `libkuroko.so` generally depends on the system dynamic linker, which may involve an additional library (eg. `-ldl`).

 The simplest example of embedding Kuroko is to initialize the VM and interpret an embedded line of code: